 - Education and experience requirements: Advanced degrees, role specialization, and years of experience can all increase how much a nurse should be paid for their labor.

-- Local market rates: Nursing shortages and local demand for nursing talent can affect how much negotiating power nurses hold over compensation.
+- Local market rates: Local wages can help you understand typical pay for comparable nursing roles.
+Nursing shortages and local demand for nursing talent can affect how much negotiating power nurses hold over compensation.

-- Cost of living: regional differences can dramatically influence starting rates for clinician talent—rural areas will often pay lower than densely populated urban areas, but also have a smaller pool of nursing talent to draw from.
+- Cost of living: Regional differences can dramatically influence starting rates for clinician talent—rural areas will often offer lower pay than densely populated urban areas, but also have a smaller pool of nursing talent to draw from.

 To attract the best candidates, it is also important to review the total benefits package and perks, including career development opportunities, health insurance, retirement plans, PTO, tuition reimbursement or assistance, and more.